pentagonal/lambda_php_bin/README.md

 - imagick
 - amazon-elasticache-cluster-client
 - mongodb
-- pthreads
+- pthreads (does not support on fastcgi-fpm)
 - opcache
 - igbinary

 ### NOTE

 Pthreads does not support on CGI-fpm.
-Please remove pthreads.ini on lambda/etc/php/conf.d/
+Please remove pthreads.ini on lambda/etc/php/conf.d/ if you use cgi/fpm